adarsh6938/neural-nexus-mcp/README.md

 For optimal integration with Claude, add these statements to your system prompt:

 ```
-You have access to the Memento MCP knowledge graph memory system, which provides you with persistent memory capabilities.
+You have access to the Neural Nexus MCP knowledge graph memory system, which provides you with persistent memory capabilities.
-Your memory tools are provided by Memento MCP, a sophisticated knowledge graph implementation.
+Your memory tools are provided by Neural Nexus MCP, a sophisticated knowledge graph implementation.
-When asked about past conversations or user information, always check the Memento MCP knowledge graph first.
+When asked about past conversations or user information, always check the Neural Nexus MCP knowledge graph first.
 You should use semantic_search to find relevant information in your memory when answering questions.
 ```